Pathology Associates of Lexington, P. A. (PAL) began with Guy

 M. D. (deceased 1987) who was hired as the then "Lexington

-PAL was actually incorporated 8 March 1975 after Dr. Shaw (who "moonlighted for him beginning in 1973) joined
+PAL was actually incorporated 8 March 1975, anticipating Dr. Shaw (son of a nurse & who "moonlighted" for Dr. Calvert beginning in 1973) joining

 Dr. Calvert.
 Dr. Calvert had been a highly successful family practitioner in Greenwood, S. C. for a decade when he decided to become a pathologist.
 His close friend, Dr. C. H. "Herb" Magruder, and Herb's chief technologist, Graham Harris (deceased), helped Guy plan and transition from his residency into the start up of the LCH lab.
 Ella Raymond came from Winston-Salem to be the founding chief technologist (later becoming Mrs. Calvert).
 This group has been pleased to give uninterrupted